 Shaved Apple and Kale Salad Recipe

-- De-stem the kale (this video has a shortcut method), and tear or chop into small pieces.
+- Meanwhile, de-stem the kale and tear or chop into small pieces.

 - Place the kale in a large bowl and massage it with your hands for about a minute until it just starts to soften and wilt.
 This makes it much more tender in a salad.